-The Zubrow Fellowship provides an opportunity to engage in a wide variety of advocacy efforts on behalf of children in the foster care, juvenile and criminal justice systems.
-Zubrow Fellows are involved in litigation, legislative efforts, training, and policy work on issues ranging from the rights of dependent youth aging out of the foster care system to the needs of incarcerated children.
+The Zubrow Fellowship provides an opportunity to engage in a wide variety of advocacy efforts on behalf of youth in the child welfare and justice systems.
+Zubrow Fellows are involved in litigation, legislative efforts, training, and policy work on issues ranging from the rights of dependent youth aging out of the foster care system to the needs of youth held in facilities.
 The Zubrow Fellows are exposed to all aspects of Juvenile Law Center's work, which includes responding to opportunities that arise through cases, crises and collaborations.
 As a result, much of the Fellows' work is determined by the nature of the opportunities that arise during their tenure.

 The Zubrow Fellowship is a two-year fellowship.
 The Fellow will be provided with an annual salary of $52,000, plus health care benefits, disability insurance and life insurance.
-In addition, Juvenile Law Center will provide a program for loan repayment assistance of up to $10,000 per year toward payment of qualified education debt.
+In addition, Juvenile Law Center provides loan repayment assistance of up to $10,000 per year toward payment of qualified education debt.
 See Zubrow FAQs for more information on what loans are eligible and how the award is calculated and taxed.

-Applicants must submit an application form, resume, law school transcript, essay responses, writing sample, and three letters of recommendation.
+Applicants must submit the application form, resume, law school transcript, essay responses, writing sample, and three letters of recommendation.
 For more information on how to apply, see Zubrow FAQs.

 Juvenile Law Center’s mission is to advocate for rights, dignity, equity, and opportunity in the child welfare and justice systems.
 The diversity of our staff is critical to fulfilling this mission.